informagi/AckNER/README.md

 # AckNER

-"This research is funded by..."
-Named Entity Recognition of financial information in research papers
+Repository with code for the paper _"This research is funded by..."
+Named Entity Recognition of financial information in research papers_.